LeliaE/dashboardteam2/README.md

 ### Metadata
 - [x] The README.md file is present at the root of the GitHub repo and is in Markdown format.
-- [ ] The README.md file states where the data come from (with a link to the original repo).
+- [x] The README.md file states where the data come from (with a link to the original repo).
 - [ ] The README.md file contains guidelines to explicitly install all required dependencies for the project in a virtual environment.
-- [ ] The README.md file contains instructions on how to run the dashboard locally.
+- [x] The README.md file contains instructions on how to run the dashboard locally.
-- [ ] The README.md file contains a link to Streamlit Cloud.
+- [x] The README.md file contains a link to Streamlit Cloud.
 - [ ] The README.md file contains a Software Heritage button with an active link
-- [ ] The LICENSE (or LICENSE.txt) file contains a valid open-source license.
+- [x] The LICENSE (or LICENSE.txt) file contains a valid open-source license.
-- [ ] The requirements.txt (for pip) or environment.yml (for conda) file to install all required dependencies.
+- [x] The requirements.txt (for pip) file to install all required dependencies.
 - [ ] The AUTHORS file contains the list of authors.
 - [ ] The codemeta.json file is present and filled properly.